Introduction to CLRC (2001-2021)

 The other major factor in the formulation of the CLRC vision is a growing personal burden for leadership training as a result of over thirty years of serving in the Chinese churches.
 In particular, I have personally experienced and observed, due to leadership problems, the damage inflicted upon local churches, their leaders and congregations.
 I understand better that the key to a healthy and growing church lies in the maturity of spiritual leaders in the church.

 The current CLRC vision/mission, including its principles, rationale, and ministry programs, is the culmination of all that is described above.
 It is also the result of research done from many books, articles and other materials.
 Eventually this became the topic of my research project at the Moody Graduate School [Available here].
 As the idea became more mature, my wife and I started praying and searching for a potential site for such a ministry in 1995.
 Not until 1997, by providential guidance, a suitable site became available and God also provided the necessary resource for the purchase.
 It is a piece of raw land located on a scenic lake not far from Raleigh and close to a major Interstate highway.
 We took it as another confirmation of His guidance.
 In 1999, the first phase of building construction began on site, which was completed in December of 2000.
 Various improvements on the facility continued.
 A dedication and thanksgiving service for the ministry was held in April of 2005.
 The non-profit tax-exempt status was obtained in September, 2005.
 The 2nd phase building program was completed in 2006 which includes a dormitory for 20+ people who come to use the facility.
+The 3rd phase building program was completed in 2017 which includes a new 3000 sq ft 2 story dormitory.
 Since 2006, leadership training seminar has been held every year.
 The topics of these seminars range from devotional life to principles and implementation of church leadership development, etc. In addition, CLRC has been used for group and personal retreats by various local churches and fellowships.

 We recognize that many more difficult tasks still remain to be done.
 At the present time, our goal is to use the site to spread the vision and to create an initial prototype of the kind of ministry as described in the CLRC Vision/Mission and guiding Principles.
 It is our prayer that we will continue to follow the Lord’s will in whatever we do in the future with respect to the ministry.
 We dare not proceed without His clear guidance and confirmation every step of the way.